 Discussion and conclusion:

 LATE DOC: Rx 16/10, 11:30.
-Response drafted in TD S2-165986. <OPEN - REPLY>
+Response drafted in TD S2-165986.
+Final response in TD S2-166286.

 TD S2-166148 LS from CT WG1: LS on Enhanced Coverage authorization impact on cell and PLMN selection procedures.
 (CT WG1) Abstract: CT WG1 thanks SA WG2 on their LS on Enhanced Coverage authorization impact on cell and PLMN selection procedures and the request for feedback.
 CT WG1 had initial discussion on this topic and would like to provide the corresponding initial feedback: Enhanced Coverage authorization is not recommended for NB-IoT only UEs.
 Regarding the specific impact on the PLMN selection procedure, this would primarily depend on the changes in the underlying AS cell selection/reselection procedures, state machines and states.
 CT WG1 is aware of the reply LS by RAN WG2 in R2-167294, which provides further information about the AS impacts.
 CT WG1 may provide further feedback after studying the information provided in the LS from RAN WG2.
 Action: CT WG1 kindly asks SA WG2 and RAN WG2 to take the above information into consideration.